SuperBrawl 2000: Preliminary matches

-In the sixth match, Booker took on Big T. Both men exchanged moves until Booker began gaining momentum with a Book End and a missile dropkick to Big T until the lights went out.
+In the sixth match, Booker took on Big T. Both men exchanged moves until Booker began gaining momentum with a Book End and a missile dropkick to Big T until the arena lights went out.
 An unknown man distracted Booker, allowing Big T to deliver a Pearl River Plunge to win the match.

 The seventh match was between Billy Kidman and Vampiro.
 Kidman won the match by performing an inverted tornado DDT from the top rope.

 The Mamalukes (Big Vito and Johnny the Bull) defended the WCW World Tag Team Championship against David Flair and Crowbar in a Sicilian Stretcher match, where it was stipulated that both members of a team must be taped to the stretcher to get eliminated.
 Disco Inferno showed up at the commentary table.
-Daffney interfered in the match in the earlier portion of the match and performed a Hurricanrana on Johnny.
+Daffney interfered in the match in the earlier portion of the match and performed a hurricanrana on Johnny.
 Mamalukes managed to gain advantage by delivering an aided powerbomb to Flair and taping him on the stretcher to eliminate him.
 Flair was then taken backstage and Crowbar was left alone to fight the match.
 Disco also began interfering along with Mamalukes and the trio triple teamed Crowbar.
-Vito placed Crowbar on a table at ringside and delivered a splash onto Crowbar through the table.
+Vito placed Crowbar on a table at ringside and delivered a diving splash onto Crowbar through the table.
 Mamalukes taped Crowbar on the stretcher and took him backstage to win the match and retain their titles.

-Ric Flair and Terry Funk competed in a Texas Death match.
+The final match on the undercard puts Ric Flair and Terry Funk in a Texas death match.
 Funk scored the first pinfall by suplexing Flair on the floor and Flair survived the referee's 10 count.
 Flair then made Funk submit to the figure four leglock, making Funk vulnerable for the 10 count but he survived it.
 After back and forth action, Flair performed a Piledriver on the floor followed by another piledriver on the exposed concrete to pin him but Flair managed to survive the 10 count.
 Funk then placed a table inside the ring and put Flair on it.
-He climbed the top rope and tried to perform a Moonsault but Flair pushed him off and Funk fell down through the table.
+He climbed the top rope and tried to perform a moonsault but Flair pushed him off and Funk fell down through the table.
 Flair then pinned Funk and Funk became unconscious, thus failing to answer the referee's 10 count and Flair won the match.

+Main event matches

-The final match on the undercard featured Hulk Hogan taking on Lex Luger.
+The first of the double main event featured Hulk Hogan taking on Lex Luger.
 Back and forth action took place between the two men until Elizabeth interfered on Luger's behalf by attacking Hogan with a baseball bat.
 Jimmy Hart came to the ringside to take the bat away from Elizabeth and prevent her from interfering.
 Hogan attacked Luger with a cast on his arm and delivered a Leg Drop to win the match.
 After the match, Luger and Ric Flair attacked Hogan and Hart until a returning Sting made the save with his baseball bat.